antoinept04/Deep-Learning-Project/README.md

 # Deep-Learning-Project
-Deep learning project for our third-year course.
+Railway Visual Analysis: Deep learning project for our third-year course.
 We implemented various models for classification, detection, and segmentation tasks, and also developed a Generative Adversarial Network (GAN).